CSC510-Group18/BingeSuggest-next/backend/docs/backend.md

 ## Item_based.py

 **Recommends movies to a user based on their past preferences and the preferences of users with similar tastes.
 Item-Item Collaborative Filtering (CF) is used to recommend similar movies based on user input.
-For example, if Joseph enjoyed Seven and Shutter Island, PopcornPicks might suggest The Prestige and Inception.**
+For example, if Joseph enjoyed Seven and Shutter Island, bingesuggest-next might suggest The Prestige and Inception.**

 ### recommend_for_new_user(user_rating)